Strongly connected orientations and integer lattices: Proofs of and the applications

 \begin{claim} The system $M_4^\top y=\1, \1^\top y=\tau$ has an integral solution $\lambda$. \end{claim} \begin{cproof} Since every dicut of $D$ has size at least $\tau$, it follows that $|\delta^+(U)|+(\tau-1)|\delta^-(U)|\geq \tau$ for all $U\subset V,U\neq \emptyset$, implying in turn that $x^\star:=\frac{1}{\tau}\1\in F$.
 Subsequently, $\1=\tau x^\star$ can be expressed as an integer linear combination of the vectors in $B$, say $\1 = \sum_{b\in B} \lambda_b \cdot b$ for $\lambda_b\in \cZ,b\in B$.
 Note that $\frac{1}{\tau}\sum_{b\in B} \lambda_b = 1$ given that $\frac{1}{\tau}\1\in F$.
 Thus, $\lambda$ is the desired solution. \end{cproof}

 Consider the following pair of dual linear programs: Given that every strengthening set is a dijoin, and every minimal dijoin is a strengthening set, \eqref{eq:1acf-LP} is equivalent to \eqref{eq:dijoin-LP}.
 Thus, \eqref{eq:1acf-LP} is integral and the indicator vector of every minimum dicut of $D$ is optimal for it.
-Subsequently, the optimal value of \eqref{eq:1acf-LP-dual} is $\tau$.
-By complementary slackness for this pair of linear programs, for any optimal solution $\bar{y}$ for \eqref{eq:1acf-LP-dual}, we have $\bar{y}_z>0$ only if $z\in F\cap \{0,1\}^A$.
+Subsequently, the optimal value of \eqref{eq:1acf-LP-dual} is $\tau$. \b{Note that this dual linear program computes the maximum value of a fractional packing $y\geq \0$ of strengthening sets of $D$ such that every arc $a\in A$ has \emph{congestion} at most one, i.e., $\sum \left(y_z : z\in \scr(D)\cap \{0,1\}^A,z_a=1\right)\leq 1$.} By complementary slackness for this pair of linear programs, for any optimal solution $\bar{y}$ for \eqref{eq:1acf-LP-dual}, we have $\bar{y}_z>0$ only if $z\in F\cap \{0,1\}^A$. \b{To see this, note that if $\bar{y}_z>0$ for some $z\in \scr(D)\cap \{0,1\}^A$, then by complementary slackness, the constraint of $M_1x\geq \1$ corresponding to $z$, i.e., $z^\top x\geq 1$, must be satisfied at equality at every optimal solution \eqref{eq:1acf-LP}.
+In particular, $z(\delta^+(U))=1$ for every minimum dicut $\delta^+(U)$ of $D$.
+Thus, $z\in F$.}